honeybadger26/otree_rule-following-as-signal/README.md

 ### Simon

-- Various applications have names like "thesis", "thesis-instructions", etc. This is redundant and distracting.
+- **@done** Various applications have names like "thesis", "thesis-instructions", etc. This is redundant and distracting.
 Can we do a global change to wherever "thesis" occurs in a program name, change it to "rfas" (rule following as signal)?
 - Reference to amounts that can be earned -- are these based on variables or hard coded?
 - Instructions page
 	- 100 points = 1 Euro --> "1 Dollar"